US approves $429m arms sale to Taiwan, the first under Trump

 Follow topic:

-WASHINGTON - The US approved the possible sale to Taiwan of fighter jet spare and repair parts for US$330 million (S$428.90 million), the Pentagon said late on Nov 13, marking the first such potential transaction since President Donald Trump took office in January.
+WASHINGTON – The US approved the sale of fighter jet and other aircraft parts to Taiwan for US$330 million (S$429 million) on Nov 14, marking the first such transaction since President Donald Trump took office in January, drawing thanks from Taipei and anger in Beijing.

 Washington has formal diplomatic ties with Beijing, but maintains unofficial ties with Taiwan and is the island’s most important arms supplier.

-The United States is bound by law to provide Taiwan with the means to defend itself.
+The US is bound by law to provide Taiwan with the means to defend itself.

-Taiwan’s defence ministry said in a statement that it expected the sales to “take effect” within one month.
+Taiwan’s Defence Ministry said in a statement that it expected the sale to “take effect” within one month.

-China’s military stages regular missions into the waters and skies around Taiwan, which the government in Taipei terms “gray zone” activities designed to pressure the island but which stop short of actual combat.
+China’s military stages regular missions into the waters and skies around Taiwan, which the government in Taipei terms “grey-zone” activities designed to pressure the island but which stop short of actual combat.

 China claims democratically governed Taiwan as its own territory and has not ruled out the use of force to take control of the island.